NicolaGabrini/NicolaGabrini.github.io/_posts/2021-09-19-we-are-the-true-church.md

 title: We ARE the True Church
 category: ''
 ---
-I respect the desires of the head of the religious communities to gather and to produce a document about the horrific future that they might see under the new regime of Traditionis Custodes, and I sincerely share their concerns and fears, I am still not afraid to criticise their document.
+I respect the desires of the head of the religious communities to gather and to [produce a document](https://fssp.com/communique-of-the-superiors-general-of-the-ecclesia-dei-communities/){:target="_blank"} about the horrific future that they might see under the new regime of Traditionis Custodes, and I sincerely share their concerns and fears.
+Yet, I am still not afraid to criticise their document.
 It seems that it is a political statement and intended to forestall certain bad habits of the Vatican in acting in a non-synodal way with authoritarian commiseriats and documents with Papal administrative approval (which means no appeal).

 But there is at least one sentence, where they got the best of themselves and said something that is, quite frankly, idiotic:
 > We do not see ourselves as the “true Church” in any way.